redexp/backbone-dom-view/README.md

 * Add to `.state` class `done` when model's `is_done` field will be equal truthy value
 * Add to `.state` class `selected` when model will trigger `change:selected` event and callback will return truthy value

-In `examples/todomvc` directory you can find rewritten version of [TodoMVC](https://github.com/tastejs/todomvc/tree/gh-pages/examples/backbone)

 ## Installation

 Bower: